WangShuxiong/SoptSC/ReadMe.md

 	> Data used for this tutorial comes from [Single cell transcriptomics of human epidermis identifies basal stem cell transition states](https://www.nature.com/articles/s41467-020-18075-7), S. Wang, et al.,Nature Communications, 2020.

-* Requires:
-	> MATLAB R2019 or later.

-	> Please refer to each M file for more detailed descriptions of the corresponding function.

 **Please feel free to contact us if you have any question: shuxionw 'at' uci 'dot' edu**